-GxE enrichment analysis results in both the internal discovery population of UKBB non-British Whites (Figure 6) and the external discovery population of PEGS participants (Figure 7) demonstrate the advantages of VLA in prioritizing GxE candidates for binary phenotypes such as T2D and CAD.
-The advantage is more pronounced for PEGS, as it contains a much wider range of involved environmental exposures (728 vs. 16 in the UKBB).
-The link between the phenotypic mean and variance of binary phenotypes renders the vQTL statistics obtained from DLM redundant to the QTL statistics obtained from GWAS, as demonstrated by the nearly overlapping enrichment curves of GWAS and vQTL for binary phenotypes (Figures 6 and 7, T2D and CAD, red and blue).
-For quantitative phenotypes, vQTL statistics indicate the method has greater power than GWAS to select GxE candidates, as demonstrated by varying enrichment curves for vQTL and GWAS (Figures 6 and 7, BMI and GLU, red and blue). vQTL is ideal for phenotypes that are nearly perfectly Gaussian, such as GLU.
-In this scenario, GWAS lacks power to select GxE candidates, as demonstrated by separation of the phenotypic mean and variance.
-For quantitative phenotypes that are not fully Gaussian, such as BMI, GWAS has some demonstrated ability to select GxE candidates because vQTL and QTL are somewhat related.
+To demonstrate how the VLA Catalog can be used in research, we tested candidate SNPs from UKBB in the PEGS cohort, which has both genetic and environmental exposure data, and found that the SNPs were involved in many significant GXEs.
+The GxE enrichment analysis results in both the internal discovery population of UKBB non-British Whites and the external discovery population of PEGS participants demonstrate the strong performance of VLA for prioritizing GxE candidates for binary phenotypes.

+We followed up the top finding from our analyses (ABCB7 and printer ink/toner) in gene-expression data.
 Using VLA, we scanned more than 11 million SNPs in the UKBB White British population and selected the top 1% most significantly associated with the variance of T2D status as candidates for GxEs.
-By querying the VLA catalog for T2D status in the UKBB Irish population, we narrowed down the candidates to fewer than 10,000 variants.
-Due to the compactness of candidate variants, it was statistically practical to search for significant GxEs for T2D among the more than 700 environmental exposures for which PEGS collected information.
-The significant GxEs pointed to genes associated with fatty liver disease and differentially expressed among individuals with ink, paint, and pesticide exposures, suggesting targets for intervention in the identified genes and in workplaces containing these materials.
+By querying the VLA catalog for T2D status in the UKBB Irish population, we narrowed down the candidates to fewer than 10,000 variants, making it statistically practical to search for significant GxEs for T2D among the more than 700 environmental exposures available for the PEGS cohort.
+The most significant GxEs pointed to genes associated with fatty liver disease and differentially expressed among individuals with ink, paint, and pesticide exposures, suggesting targets for intervention in the identified genes and in workplaces containing these materials.
 Considering ABCB7 as an exemplar gene, we validated our GxE analysis in the PEGS cohort.
+ABCB7’s differential expression among workers with occupational exposure to inkjet printing ink.
+The results support the potential of VLA to elucidate the mechanisms of disease risk due to gene-environment interactions.